IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/international/README.md

 _(it may take a couple minutes for the Java server to initialize)_

-Once started, the services should automatically restart if Docker or the host machine are restarted.
+- Once started, the services should automatically restart if Docker or the host machine are restarted.

-Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/) on the server.
+- Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/) on the server.

-**Note** that once the server is up and running you will need to export Analytics Tables in the [Data Administration app](http://localhost:8080/dhis-web-data-administration/index.action#/analytics).
+- **Note** that once the server is up and running you will need to export Analytics Tables in the [Data Administration app](http://localhost:8080/dhis-web-data-administration/index.action#/analytics).
 This must be run as a system user and can take some time to complete.

 ### Deploy PSS V2 Web Apps
 Deploy the PSS v2 Web Apps.
 Follow the instructions [here](../README.md#2-deploy-pss-insight-v2-web-apps)

+### Accessing your new server

+Once the container is running:

+* Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/)

 ---
 ## Configuration and Logs